AdinAck/AdinAck/README.md

 ## About Me

-I have been passionate about computers and electronics for many years.
-Most of my education is informal, as I spent my days after school learning about electronics and computer engineering.
-I have a deep passion for the interaction between hardware and software, with a focus on user experience and education as well.
-In a nutshell, I am very detail oriented.
+I have been passionate about computers and electronics since a young age.
+Most of my education is informal, as I spent my days after school learning about electronics and software.
+I strive for perfection to the best of my ability with all of my projects.
+I'm not afraid to do things by hand, I build my own tools, take the time to do things *right* and don't compromise performance or architecture in the interest of expediency.

 ## Education